LISA as a probe of pre-big-bang physics: a nested sampling analysis: Pre-big-bang cosmology

 \section{Pre-big-bang cosmology}

-The pre-big-bang model \cite{Gasperini:1992em} is an attempt to embed a description of the early Universe in string theory.
-Here, the role of the inflation field is played by the dilaton, a fundamental scalar field coupled to gravity whose axionic partner is the Kalb--Ramond axion.
+The pre-big-bang model originally proposed by Gasperini and Veneziano \cite{Gasperini:1992em} and later refined by them and other authors \cite{Gasperini:2002bn,Gasperini:2007vw,Gasperini:2007zz,Gasperini:2016gre,Gasperini:2021mat,Gasperini:2023tus,Conzinu:2023fth,Ben-Dayan:2024aec,Tan:2024urn,Conzinu:2024cwl,Tan:2024qgk,Conzinu:2025sot} is an attempt to embed a description of the early Universe using elements of string theory.
+One starts from the 10-dimensional low-energy superstring action $S[\phi,H_{ABC}, g_{AB}]$, where $\phi$ is the dilaton, $H_{ABC}$ is the Kalb--Ramond field strength and $g_{AB}$ is the 10-dimensional metric of target spacetime.
+It is assumed that geometry can be factorized into a four-dimensional ``external'' spacetime (a flat Friedmann--Lema\^itre--Robertson--Walker background plus perturbations) and an ``internal'' six-dimensional manifold: \be \rmd s^2 = a^2(\tau)\left(-\rmd\tau^2+\rmd\bm{x}^2\right)+\sum_{i=1}^6 b_i^2(\tau)\,\rmd y_i^2\,, \ee where $\tau$ is conformal time.
+It is also assumed that all dynamical variables only depend on the external coordinates \cite{Gasperini:2002bn,Gasperini:2016gre}.
+The dilaton $\phi$, non-minimally coupled to gravity in the Jordan frame, plays the role of the inflaton in driving the cosmic accelerated expansion, while the Kalb--Ramond axion sources the seeds of scalar fluctuations.
 The big bang singularity is replaced by a state of maximal curvature and energy density.
-The Universe starts in the perturbative string vacuum with an zero curvature and string coupling $g_{\rm s}$; quantum perturbations trigger the dilaton and axion dynamics and the curvature begins to grow with the dilaton, until it reaches a maximum.
-After this stage, the Kalb--Ramond axion decays, leading to a conventional reheating phase.
+In the pre-bounce phase, the Universe starts in the perturbative string vacuum with zero curvature and string coupling $g_{\rm s}$; quantum perturbations trigger the dilaton and axion dynamics and the curvature begins to grow with the dilaton, until it reaches a maximum.
+After this stage, the internal dimensions and the dilaton field become stabilized through some presumably non-perturbative mechanism, whose detailed realization is still not completely understood.
+The Kalb--Ramond axion decays, leading to a conventional reheating phase.
+This string cosmological dynamics is based upon several gravitational equations containing higher-curvature and quantum string-loop corrections, in principle at all orders.
+Explicit examples of background solutions describing a regular bounce transition can be found in \cite{Gasperini:2023tus,Conzinu:2023fth} (regular bounce at all orders in $\alpha'$), \cite{Gasperini:2004ss} (which includes non-local effects) and \cite{Gasperini:2007zz}.